-11For example, for central city municipalities there is no need for Regional spatial plan and Detailed Urban Plans as they are regulated with General Urban Plan; even though GUP 2009 is only strategic
+11For example, for central city municipalities there is no need for a Regional spatial plan and Detailed Urban Plans as they are regulated with the General Urban Plan; even though GUP 2009 is only a strategic

 document, while 2003 GP included the articles on implementation as well (Sekretarijat interview).

-12Several interviewees from the cultural sector mentioned the possibility of having Mikser House, KC Grad and Galleries (Stab and HUB) decide to move from Savamala in very near future.
+12Several interviewees from the cultural sector mentioned the possibility of Mikser House, KC Grad and the Galleries (Stab and HUB) deciding to move from Savamala in the very near future.

 In urban planning discourse, the issue of internationalization is present to a small extent in the adjustment to the European Union urban legislative.
 As the pace of the joining process is slow, slow become the change of the system as well (ref).
-However, a certain confusion in the local context is produced by continual shifts of jurisdictions on certain issues from top-down and then from ground-up through the hierarchy of the regulatory framework.
-With the lack of insight into the judiciary structure, citizens, stakeholders and investors usually resort to individual sources of authority in the public institutions.
-On the contrary, in the historical overview of real-estate transformations after 2000, the influence of international corporate actors and investors has been indisputable (e.g. Beko Factory, BWP etc.).
+However, a certain confusion in the local context is produced by continual shifts of jurisdiction on certain issues from top-down and then from ground-up through the hierarchy of the regulatory framework.
+With a lack of insight into the judiciary structure, citizens, stakeholders and investors usually resort to individual sources of authority in public institutions.
+On the other hand, in the historical overview of real-estate transformations after 2000, the influence of international corporate actors and investors has been indisputable (e.g. Beko Factory, BWP etc.).

 Finally, in the so-called bottom-up network of engagement, international actors usually serve as source, support and manager of local actions.
 Even though their role is usually described as empowering and/or leading, the management strategies of international organizations in the civil sector are also indicated as manipulative in how they formulate the actions and adjust them to their own goals rather than inquire about and investigate what the [goals] of the local population are.
-The local distributors of international actions are: Goethe Institute Belgrade, KC Grad, Mikser House and Urban Incubator.
-While citizens, young professionals and students become mere participants/clients of these also top-down built agency networks.
-The only real bottom-up actions may then be small-scale and sporadic initiatives of several citizens to either help minorities in their neighbourhood, or renovate parts of common spaces, or contribute with something what the neighbourhood is in need of (tap with fresh water in the waterfront area) on their own expenses .
+The local distributors of international actions are the Goethe Institute Belgrade, KC Grad, Mikser House and Urban Incubator, while citizens, young professionals and students become mere participants/clients of these also top-down built agency networks.
+The only real bottom-up actions may then be small-scale and sporadic initiatives of several citizens to either help minorities in their neighbourhood, or renovate parts of common spaces, or to contribute something that the neighbourhood is in need of (a tap with fresh water in the waterfront area) at their own expense .

 This further deconstruction of the actor roles serves to reveal rather an internal networking than an external one.
 Namely, the structure and scale internalized in the social manifestation of the analysed actors offer a possible perspective on how they engage in networks and bring up certain social constellations (urban development prospects).